The Agent Fleet That Runs My Business

 Resend runs email marketing, and its defining feature is the hard outbound kill-switch.
 Nothing leaves without my approval.
 As it matures, the value is in drafting whole sequences from a single brief and staging them, so a launch I describe in two sentences in Slack comes back as a full campaign for review.
 The kill-switch stays exactly as load-bearing as it is now, because a marketing bot that can send on its own is a way to email my entire list a mistake.

-Bookkeeper already reads account activity through Plaid to reconcile the bank against the books.
-It reads transactions and does not move money.
+Bookkeeping keeps the books.
+Today it reads account activity through Plaid on top of Chase Business to reconcile the bank against the ledger; once I move banking to Mercury it plugs straight into Mercury's API instead.
+Either way it reads transactions and does not move money.
 The invoicing is the part that's coming online.

 The capability I'm building toward is invoicing from Slack.
-After a call, I want to message "invoice Acme for the December workshop, net 30" and have Bookkeeper draft the invoice, show it to me for approval, send it, and then track it against incoming transactions until it's paid, nudging me when it goes late.
+After a call, I want to message "invoice Acme for the December workshop, net 30" and have Bookkeeping draft the invoice, show it to me for approval, send it, and then track it against incoming transactions until it's paid, nudging me when it goes late.
 The reconciliation it already does and the invoicing it's growing into are two halves of the same job: knowing what's owed, what's paid, and what's overdue, without me keeping any of it in my head.
-When the banking workflow moves onto Mercury, the same approval gates ride along.
+The same approval gates ride along when the banking moves to Mercury.

 Docs: minting uniform business artifacts